RaidMax/IW4M-Admin/README.md

 `Login`
 * Allows privileged users to login using their `Client ID` and password set via `setpassword`
+* `ClientID` is a number that can be found by using `!find <client name>` or find the client on the webfront and copy the ID following `ProfileAsync/`

 `Profile`
 * Shows a client's information and history